Metal Injection Molding (MIM)

 - Parts manufactured using this process require less finishing operations further down the production line.

-- Net-shape parts and components are manufactured with minimal material waste – an important factor in terms of material cost as well.
+- Net-shape parts and components are manufactured with minimal material waste reducing material costs.

 - This process also allows for the processing of high temperature metals in regular molds, as the molding temperature is controlled by the type of binder used.